 b.
-For example, if a permittee obtains permit coverage on August 15, 202217, then the first monitoring quarter is October 1 - December 31, 202217.
+For example, if a permittee obtains permit coverage on August 15, 2022, then the first monitoring quarter is October 1 - December 31, 2022.
 This monitoring schedule may be modified in accordance with Part 6.1.5 if the revised schedule is documented within the SWPPP.
-However, the permittee must report monthly and indicate in NetDMR any monitoring interval that was not sampled.

-6.1.8 Alternative Sampling Schedules
+6.1.8 Alternative Sampling Schedules.

-If you arethe permittee is unable to obtain the required samples and/or analytical results for two consecutive quarters, create an alternative sampling schedule, explaining why the alternative schedule is necessary, and certifying that samples taken using the proposed sampling schedule are representative of the stormwater associated with industrial activity discharged from the site.
+If the permittee is unable to obtain the required samples and/or analytical results for two consecutive quarters, create an alternative sampling schedule, explaining why the alternative schedule is necessary, and certifying that samples taken using the proposed sampling schedule are representative of the stormwater associated with industrial activity discharged from the site.
 Place the schedule, explanation, and certification in the SWPPP.
 Alternative sampling schedules shall not propose fewer samples and are limited to proposed changes in the hours and/or days during which a sample can be taken.